NCURA Region VII

-The Regional Meeting Committee is responsible for planning and coordinating the regional meeting with Region VI, including site selection, program, and hospitality.
-Three subcommittees will be established to manage each of these functions.
+The Regional Meeting Committee is responsible for planning and coordinating the regional meeting, including site selection, program, volunteer opportunities, and hospitality.
+Subcommittees will be established for each Regional Meeting to manage each of these functions.
 The chairs of these subcommittees shall be members of the Regional Meeting Committee.

-The Regional Meeting Committee shall consist of the Committee Chair appointed by the Chair of Region VII, the three subcommittee chairs, and one member appointed by the Committee Chair in consultation with the Regional Executive Committee.
+The Regional Meeting Committee shall consist of the Committee Chair appointed by the Chair of Region VII, the subcommittee chairs, and one member appointed by the Committee Chair in consultation with the Regional Executive Committee.
 The Regional Chair may serve as the Committee Chair.
-Region VI appoints their committee members independently but at least one member from Region VI should be identified.
-The specific responsibilities of the Regional Meeting Committee are to prepare and manage the budget, recruit sponsors and vendors, coordinate registration, and liaise with the NCURA National Office (timeline based on an October meeting and as approximate):
+All collaborating NCURA Regions appoint their own committee members independently but at least one member from each region should be identified.
+The specific responsibilities of the Regional Meeting Committee are to prepare and manage the budget, recruit sponsors and vendors, coordinate registration, coordinate volunteers, and liaise with the NCURA National Office professional meeting staff (timeline based on an October meeting and as approximate):

-• Draft a registration form, including registration fees, and forward to the Director of Operations at the NCURA National Office for approval and posting to the National Organization’s calendar and registration platform.
+Draft a registration form, including registration fees, and forward to the Director of Operations at the NCURA National Office for approval and posting to the National Organization’s calendar and registration platform.
 Note: The registration set up can take up to 2 weeks to complete.

-• Schedule a debriefing luncheon to coincide with the end of the Regional Meeting.
+Schedule a debriefing luncheon to coincide with end of the Regional Meeting.

-Hotel‐Provided Complimentary Accommodations are at the discretion of the Regional Meeting Committee and may be offered to Region VI/VII members involved in local arrangements (limited to two rooms), and, in unusual circumstances, other Region VI/VII members at the discretion of the Region VI/VII Chairs.
+Hotel‐Provided Complimentary Accommodations are at the discretion of the Regional Meeting Committee and may be offered to Region members involved in local arrangements (limited to two rooms), and, in unusual circumstances, other Region members at the discretion of the Region Meeting Chairs.